HiddenHarmsHub/comparative-judgement-interface/docs/index.md

 serve as good starting points for your own configurations.
 The example files themselves can be found in in the `comparison_interface/examples` directory.

-### Configuring the system
+### Configuring the studies

-There are a few different ways that the system can be configured depending on the behaviour you need.
-Instructions for configuration can be found on the [configuration page](configuration.md) page.
+There are a few different ways that studies can be configured depending on the behaviour you need.
+Instructions for configuring studies can be found on the [configuration page](configuration.md) page.

 ### The API

-There is an optional API which provides access to some key data from the study that is useful for performing real time analysis as data is collected.
+There is an optional API which provides access to some key data from the study which is useful for performing real time analysis as data is collected.
 Details of how to setup the API are provided in the [Exporting section](export-data.md#api).

 ### The admin interface